mekise/git-primer/README.md

 > [!NOTE]
 > `HEAD` is like a local pointer to the last commit of the current branch
 ```
+git clone git@github.com:USERNAME/REPONAME.git (if the repo is online and you need to work on it)
 git log (--graph)
 git rebase (HEAD, ~, etc.)
 git reset HEAD~1 (~1 1 behind, ~2 2 behind etc.) (default to --mixed, alternatives: --soft lose commit but NOT changes, --hard lose commit AND changes)